reactseals/renative-template-chat/README.md

 ## Project structure

-You may read this section if you feel confused how all platforms come together.
+You may read this section if you feel confused how all platforms come together.\
 These are the the things specific to ReNative and this template specifically.

-All of the Authentication logic is kept in src/context/auth All of the data manipulation and managing logic is kept in src/data If you wish to change data provider from Firebase to some other, all you need to do is create your own provider implementation in src/data/Provider/instances.
+All of the Authentication logic is kept in src/context/auth.\
+All of the data manipulation and managing logic is kept in src/data.\
+If you wish to change data provider from Firebase to some other, all you need to do is create your own\
+provider implementation in src/data/Provider/instances.

 Most of the components in this app are used by all of the supported platforms, you may read how it works in ReNative documentation.
-What you need to know here, is that main difference between the platforms is the navigation technology used.
+What you need to know here, is that main difference. between the platforms is the navigation technology used.

-    1. For WEB we use the NextJS native navigation, so all the routes are in src/pages/ folder
+    1. For WEB we use the NextJS native navigation, so all the routes are in src/pages/ folder\
-    2. For Mobile we use React-Navigation, we keep all the routes in src/MainNavigator.js
+    2. For Mobile we use React-Navigation, we keep all the routes in src/MainNavigator.js\
     3. For MacOS we use the Reach Router, you can find the entry file in src/app.macos.js

 Everything else should be understandable if you have any experience with React/React Native projects